Skip to main content

 How do I calculate how many stairs I need?

-Divide your total rise (floor-to-floor height in inches) by the rise you want per step (typically 7 inches for comfortable stairs).
+Divide your total rise (floor-to-floor height in inches) by the rise you want per step (typically 7 inches for comfortable stairs, within the 7-3/4 in max per AWC DCA-6 §3 stair geometry).
 Round to the nearest whole number.
 That's your number of risers.
 The number of treads is always one less than the number of risers, because the top floor acts as the final tread.

 What is the 7-11 rule for stairs?

-The 7-11 rule sets stair proportions by pairing a 7-inch riser with an 11-inch tread.
+The 7-11 rule sets stair proportions by pairing a 7-inch riser with an 11-inch tread (consistent with AWC DCA-6 §3 stair geometry).
 This ratio (also expressible as "2 × rise + run ≈ 25") produces a walking rhythm that matches the natural human gait — climbing feels steady rather than steep, and descending feels secure rather than cramped.
-A 7" rise with an 11" run gives 2(7) + 11 = 25, landing squarely in the ergonomic sweet spot of 24-26 inches.
+A 7" rise with an 11" run gives 2(7) + 11 = 25, landing squarely in the ergonomic sweet spot of 24-26 inches — verify with your local building department for any flight with non-standard rise/run.

 What is the standard rise and run for stairs?